kerberos-io/documentation/content/hub/getting-started/index.md

 ---
 title: "Getting started"
-description: "Features you don't want to build yourself"
+description: "Features you want to consume but don't want to build yourself"
-lead: "Features you don't want to build yourself"
+lead: "Features you want to consume but don't want to build yourself"
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00
 draft: false